Quarterly Tax Calculator

 How to make estimated quarterly tax payments?

-So you now know how to use an estimated tax calculator and how to calculate your quarterly taxes.
-Now we will tell you how you can make these tax payments to the IRS.
+So you now know how to use an estimated tax calculator to make estimated tax payments 2024.
+Now let’s talk about how to pay estimated taxes.
 The easiest way to do this is to pay directly on the website.
 You can also use the IRS app, in both Spanish and English, IRS2Go to make your estimated tax payment.
 Another way to use the information you got from a quarterly tax calculator is to pay using the EFTPS.
 Also known as the “Electronic Federal Tax Payment System,” this method allows you to view all your previous tax payments and tax returns.
 You’ll need to make an account to register (don’t worry, it’s free), and you can start making your payments.
 If you’re looking to make these payments the old-fashioned way, you can still send the IRS checks.
 All you have to do is attach them to Form 1040-ES, which you’ll use to make these quarterly payments.
 Make sure to add your social security number or tax ID, mention the year of payment on the check and send it in without stapling it to the form.
 If you’re really old school, you can even call in and pay the IRS over the phone.
 You’ll need an EFTPS account to do this, and you’ll also have to pay them a small fee.
 If you don’t have an EFTPS account, you can still pay over the phone, but you’ll have to call a third-party provider.
 The last way to pay the IRS after calculating quarterly taxes is to increase your W-2 withholding amount.
 Now obviously, this will require you to already have W-2 income.
 So, W-2 employees have their income tax withheld from their employer.
 You can ask to have this amount increased to cover your quarterly tax payments with the help of Form W-4.

 FAQs